 A device that allows data to flow in only one direction.

-Disaster recovery involves a set of policies, tools and procedures to enable the recovery or continuation of vital technology infrastructure and systems following a natural or human-induced disaster.
+A set of policies, tools and procedures to enable the recovery or continuation of vital technology infrastructure and systems following a natural or human-induced disaster.
 Disaster recovery focuses on the IT or technology systems supporting critical business functions, as opposed to business continuity.

 DomainKeys Identified Mail